tlitre/PremierPass/README.md

 ### Understanding the code

-Each section or function is commented for readability, please see for more information.
+Each section or function is commented for readability, please see for more information

+### XBee Information

+This configuration profile was made for and used on XBee S1 chips.
+Configuration is done through the XCTU program made by Digi.
+It utilizes the XBee Digimeshprotocol to communicate between each other when connected to Arduinos via serial.
+This works with the included Arduino code.Loading these configuration profile on any 2 Xbees will not allow the for communication between them with the included app.
+The functions "sendData" and "aggregateData" are specific to the receiving Xbees 64-bit address, aka serial number, which cannot be changed.
+Therefore, these functions must be modified with the proper serial number AND CHECKSUM in order for them to work.

 ## License